jatezzz/weather-info/README.md

 - `Service`: Handles network requests with configurable constants for API keys and endpoints.
 - `View`: Contains SwiftUI views for map and history display.
 - `ViewModel.swift`: Manages app data and interactions between the model and view.

+## Technical Decisions

+- **MVVM Architecture**: We use the MVVM pattern to decouple business logic from the user interface, improving scalability and testability.
+- **Dependency Injection**: The `ViewModel` uses dependency injection, enabling the use of a mock `NetworkService` (`MockNetworkService`) in unit tests to control response data.
+- **View Management with `enum`**: An `enum` is used to represent active views in the application, avoiding navigation conflicts and enhancing extensibility.

 ## Usage